postmannen/go-bill/fakt18/README.md

 17. Added bills table
     Added new bill functionality to create bill page Added new line to bill listing
-18. TODO: Rewrite so all templates are drawn on bill create startup, and not after some action is taken
+18. Rewrite so all templates are drawn on bill create startup, and not after some action is taken Testing with the bill pages
+	Renaming of a whole lot of variables

 ## TODO
 * Keep the number 0 in the deleted user row, incase the last user is deleted then a new used added will get that number